felixhageloh/uebersicht/README.md

 Has been deprecated as of version 0.8 in favor of -webkit-backdrop-filter.
 It should be available on all systems that have Safari 9+ installed. https://developer.mozilla.org/en-US/docs/Web/CSS/backdrop-filter

+## Scripting Support

+Übersicht has AppleScript support since version 1.1.45.
+To get detailed information on what you can script, open the Script Editor and add Übersicht to the Library (use Window -> Library to show).
+Here are a few examples of what you can do with AppleScript:

+    tell application "Übersicht" to refresh

+refreshes all widgets.

+    tell application "Übersicht" to every widget

+lists all widgets

+    tell application "Übersicht" to set hidden of widget id "top-cpu-coffee" to false

+hides the widget with ID "top-cpu-coffee"

+## Typing the umlaut 'Ü'

+Unfortunately OS X seems to use a different UTF-8 code point for the Ü in its file system than you get by typing it normally (or by copy pasting it from here).
+There are three ways you can get the correct character:

+- use the Script Editor of OS X and add Übersicht to its library.
+Once you initiate a new script via the Editor it will contain the correct name of the app.
+- while Übersicht is running, list the process using `ps ax | grep sicht` and copy paste the name from there
+- rename the app to whatever you like ('Uebersicht' would be the correct spelling without using the umlaut)

 ## Building Übersicht